Paul McGee (footballer, born 1968): Career

-He was the PFAI Young Player of the Year for the 1987–88 season.
-Early in 1989, he moved to England when Jock Wallace signed him for Colchester United in the Fourth Division, but after just three games for the Essex side he made the big step up to the First Division when Bobby Gould signed him for FA Cup holders Wimbledon.
+McGee's exploits earned him a move to Bohemian F.C. where he was awarded the PFAI Young Player of the Year for the 1987–88 season.
+He moved to England for £35,000 in February 1989, after Jock Wallace signed him for Colchester United, then in the Fourth Division.
+After just three games for the Essex side, he was signed in March 1989 for £150,000 by Bobby Gould, manager of First Division side Wimbledon, who were also the FA Cup holders at the time.

-McGee scored the equaliser at Highbury on his debut for Wimbledon on his 21st birthday in May 1989, but had played only 60 league games for the Dons by the time he left them in 1995 to sign for Linfield in Northern Ireland.
-His best season at Wimbledon was the 1990–91 season, when he was Wimbledon's second highest scorer in the league with six goals.
-Three years later, however, he was rarely selected for the first team.
+McGee made his debut for Wimbledon against Arsenal on 17 May 1989, his 21st birthday, and scored the second equaliser at Highbury in a 2–2 draw.
+Over the next six years, he played only 60 league games for the Dons as injuries limited his appearances.
+His best season at the club was the 1990–91 season, when he was Wimbledon's second highest scorer in the league with six goals.
+Coventry City bid £3 million for his services but an injury in training derailed the move and he also missed out on an international call up for the Republic of Ireland.
+Three years later, he was rarely selected for the first team and, after a loan spell at Peterborough United, he left in 1995 to sign for Linfield in Northern Ireland.